andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - Have hands-on experience with Git and CI tools
 - Able to use Unix command line in scope of usual backend tasks
 - Have knowledge of common algorithms and data structures
-- Able to cover code with wide range of tests: unit / functional / performance
+- Able to cover code with wide range of tests: unit / integration / functional / performance
 - Have some experience in math, physics and numerical modeling
 - Likes clean & tested code, refactoring, writes documentation

 ## Contacts
-- Mail: `andd3dfx@gmail.com`
 - Telegram: `@andreipunko`
+- E-Mail: `andd3dfx@gmail.com`
 - Skype: `andrei.punko`

 ## Links